ocrmypdf/OCRmyPDF/docs/installation.rst

     sudo apt-get install \
         software-properties-common python-software-properties \
         zlib1g-dev \
+        libexempi3 \
         libjpeg-dev \
         libffi-dev \
+        pngquant \
         qpdf

 We will need backports of Ghostscript 9.16, libav-11 (for unpaper 6.1), Tesseract 4.00 (alpha), and Python 3.6.
 This will replace Ghostscript and Tesseract 3.x on your system.
-Python 3.6 will be installed alongside the system Python 3.
+Python 3.6 will be installed alongside the system Python 3.4.

 If you prefer to not modify your system in this matter, consider using a Docker container.